shorepine/tulipcc/docs/tulip_api.md

 # Clears the REPL screen and formatting
 clear

-# Run a saved Python file.
-Control-C stops it
-cd('/sys/ex') # The /sys/ex folder has a few examples and graphics in it execfile("parallax.py")

-run('game') # Runs a package, see below

-# Extract a .tar file.
-tulip.tar_extract(filename)

-# Create a tar file from a directory (and everything in it)
-tulip.tar_create(directory)

 # If you want something to run when Tulip boots, add it to boot.py
 edit("boot.py")